CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 gpu_mem=256
 ```

-# Backing up the SD card
+# Backing up the SD/eMMC system

 Backing up can be dome simply using `dd`.
-You can do it live, but better is on a different machine.For live, frst insert a USB backup disk, then check the disk names `lsblk -p`:
+You can do it live, but better is on a different machine.For live, first insert a USB backup disk, then check the disk names `lsblk -p`:

 ```
 cogpi@cogpi-desktop:~$ lsblk -p